akraino-edge-stack/nc-tf/README.md

     This will cause the POD to be created, and the *deploy.sh* workflow script to be run on the Regional Controller's workflow engine.
-This in turn will login to remote node by ssh and install airship+ tungstenfabric demo on it.
+This in turn will login to remote node by ssh and install airship+tungstenfabric demo on it.

 12. If you want to monitor ongoing progess of the installation, you can issue periodic calls to monitor the POD with: